mailpile/gui-o-matic/PROTOCOL.md

    * status: "startup", "normal", "working", ...

 Sets the overall "status" of the application, which will be displayed by changing an indicator icon somewhere within the app.
-Which statuses are available depends on the `indicator: icons: { ... }` section of the configuration.
+All statuses should have an icon defined in the `icons: { ... }` section of the configuration.

+### set_substatus

+Arguments:

+   * substatus: (string) The ID of the substatus section
+   * label: (optional string) Updated text for the main label
+   * hint: (optional string) Updated text for the hint label
+   * icon: (optional string) FS path or reference to an entry in `icons`
+   * color: (optional #rgb/#rrggbb string) Color for label text

+This will update some or all of the elements of one of the substatus sections in the main window.

 ### set_item_label